adobe/generator-aio-app/README.md

 - `aio app add web-assets` to add a UI to an existing app
 - `aio app delete action` to delete an existing action
 - `aio app delete web-assets` to delete the app's UI

-### Standalone with yeoman

-- `npm install -g yo @adobe/generator-aio-app`

-- `yo aio-app` to bootstrap your project's code
-- `yo aio-app:add-action` to add new actions to an existing app
-- `yo aio-app:add-web-assets` to add a UI to an existing app
-- `yo aio-app:delete-action` to delete an existing action
-- `yo aio-app:delete-web-assets` to delete the app's UI

 ## Contributing